C - Content Resources

 What is a passing score for Step 1 and how well have UM students generally performed?

-Are there any Medicial School policies I should know about regarding Step 1?
+Are there any Medical School policies I should know about regarding Step 1?

 What steps are needed to sit for the Step 1 exam?

 - Students commonly begin the registration process in Nov/Dec of year 2 (earlier for students thinking of seeking testing accommodations).
-There is a year 2 mid-February deadline for applying to take Step 1;
+There is a year 2 January deadline for applying to take Step 1;

 - Start by creating an account with the NBME and paying your exam fee;

-- Choose a 3 month ‘eligibility window’ within which you plan to complete the exam;
+- Choose a 3 month ‘eligibility period’ (EP) within which you plan to complete the exam;

-- Complete the CIF (Certificate of Identification) form and turn it into Scott Davenport (B614 Mayo Building).
-He will affix your photo and submit the form on your behalf.
-Once ‘verified,’ the CIF is good for 5 years – enough time to take all 3 exams in the Step sequence;
+- Complete the CIF (Certificate of Identification) form and turn it in to your academic advisor [or Scott Davenport (1460 Mayo Building)].
+They will affix your photo and submit the form on your behalf.
+Once ‘verified’ (see below), the CIF is good for 5 years – enough time to take all 3 exams in the Board Step sequence;

 - Permit to test – once ‘verified’ by the registrar, NBME sends out a testing permit for use in scheduling a test date via the Prometric testing centers.